 - COBRA continuation coverage.
-(This is coverage that employers with 20 or more employees must offer to employees or former employees and their beneficiaries who have lost coverage because of certain events.)
+(This is coverage) that employers with 20 or more employees must offer to employees or former employees and their beneficiaries who have lost coverage because of certain events.)
 See the caution below. - Coverage under a group health plan that is available through the employment of your spouse.
-(But see Other Specified Coverage, later.) - Coverage under an individual health insurance policy if you were covered during the entire 30-day period that ends on the date you separated from the employment which qualified you for the allowance or benefit as an eligible individual (defined earlier).
-For this purpose, coverage under an individual health insurance policy includes medical insurance offered to individuals and their families, but does not include coverage under a federal, state, or other group health insurance policy.
+(But see Other Specified Coverage, later.) - Coverage under an individual health insurance policy if you were covered during the entire 30-day period that ends on the date you separated from the employment which qualified you for TAA, ATAA, RTAA, or PBGC pension benefits.
+For this purpose, coverage under an individual health insurance policy includes medical insurance offered to individuals and their families, but does not include any insurance connected with a group health plan or federal- or state-based health insurance coverage.